omnibenchmark-renku/contributed-project-templates/omnibench-method/README.md

 ### 2. Process the data

 I. If not done previously, fill in the metadata fields in the `src/config.sh` or proofread the fields that you indicated.
-The most sensible fields are the **tags**, that you will have to pass in the methods and the **parameters** list itself.
+Most importantly, **add the tag corresponding to your benchmark**, which corresponds to the tag used for the desired datasets and parameters and which should be used for the metric.

+Also add the parameter names that were defined in your parameter project and that could be used with this method.
+For each one, define the default values (used latter for visualization purposes).

 II.
-Run `bash src/define_parameter.sh`.
-Once finished, this will add a `JSON` file in your `data` folder with all parameters that will be used by the methods.
+Run `bash src/run_{{ meth_name }}.sh`.
+Once finished, this will result files in a new folder in your `data/`.

-### 3. Next: add methods
+### 3. Next: add metrics.

 COMING SOON.